Joel Soto: Mexico

-After so many rumors about his transfer finally in mid-2003 is transferred to Mexican soccer to Chiapas earlier in the tournament had been descended.
+After so many rumors about his transfer finally in mid-2003 is transferred to Mexican club Chiapas earlier in the tournament had been descended.
 Yet the Jaguars could not achieve a good performance, it was no longer the same as playing at Santiago Wanderers, on this table Buenos Aires wanted to have it back for the 2004 season but the economic gap could not make it succeed, and that Soto had no intentions of returning to Chilean football because it cost a lot for going abroad.

 Despite its low yield, their calls to the selection were not integrated and the preparation of the Selection Sub pre-23 to compete in pre-Olympic to be held in Chile.

 Return to Chile

 During the tournament pre Sudamerican Sub-23 in Chile, Soto wished for his return to Chile but this time not played by Santiago Wanderers, he took part in the Chile's most popular soccer club, Colo-Colo.
 Soto came to the club for six months on loan as a reinforcement for the Copa Libertadores in 2004 where they failed to pass through to the first round.
 Colo-Colo was unable to pay him well and in nine matches where only two single achievements were made before his former club, Santiago Wanderers.
 To this day, he is playing for Unión La Calera.

-After his retirement from professional soccer, he served as a sports advisor for the city of Valparaiso.
+After his retirement from professional soccer, he served as a sports advisor for the city of Valparaíso.